ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 ballerina init
 ```

 You see a response confirming that your project is initialized.
 This automatically creates a typical Hello World service for you.
+Ballerina service represents a collection of network accessible entry points in Ballerina.
+A Resource within a service represents one such entry point.
+The genreated sample service will expose a network entry point on port 9090.
 You can run the service by using a run command.

 ```bash
 ballerina run hello_service.bal